Cy4Shot/ForgeWiki/docs/contributing/guidelines.md

 ###### Heading 6
 ```

+!!! info "Rich Text Usage"

+    You **must** use headings whenever appropriate.

 ### 1.2 Rich Text Formatting

 You can use text formatting to add the following rich text features: